alexisfrutosgallardo/alexisfrutosgallardo/README.md

 - 📝 I regularly prepare SDD (Software Design Document)

-- 👉 I am fluent in Spanish and Guarani, proficient in Portuguese, and have a B1 level in English.
+- 👉 I am fluent in Spanish and Guaraní, proficient in Portuguese, and have a B1 level in English.

 - 📫 How to reach me **alexisfrutos2012@gmail.com**